JamleckMathenge/Medical-Chatbot/README.md

 ## Contributors

-- [Your Name] - Developer
+- Jamleck Mathenge - Developer

 ## Acknowledgments

-Special thanks to [source of data or inspiration] for providing valuable resources and information for building this chatbot.
+Special thanks to Kaggle for providing valuable resources and information for building this chatbot.

 ## License

-This project is licensed under the [Your License] License - see the LICENSE.md file for details.
+This project is licensed under the JAM.TECH LTD License.